mxt94/merge_test/README.md

 # merge_test

-added some text to read me file
+added some text to read me file. second line also created with vsc